Theatrical production

+Production

 These productions generally feature actors, costumes and sets.
 The history of the theatrical production goes back to ancient Greece.

 Theatrical productions vary in many ways.
 They can be anything from high school as well as college productions, community theatre productions to summer stock and regional theatre productions all the way to Broadway and Kings Road productions.
 Today's contemporary theatres produce a variety of plays and musicals that attract very different audiences.

 In full theatrical productions there are a great number of people working towards many types of shows.
 A producer acquires financing, hires staff and oversees everything from the beginning to the end of each show.
 Theatrical staff is separated by department, which varies from theatre to theatre and production to production depending on needs.

 The production will employ front of house and back of house staff.
 In addition to performers, stage hands, stage managers, lighting and sound technicians, many theatres will hire ushers, concessions workers, janitorial and security in mounting a theatrical production.

+Other performance types

 Theatrical productions may also involve other types of performance exhibitions, which include improvisational, skit and parody performances which involve varying levels of involvement from off-camera staff or assistants in order to create the productions.